cambridge-ceu/csd3/systems/web.md

 # Web browsing

 Advantages of browsing local files as web pages over plain files include improved file formatting, multimedia integration, interactive and dynamic navigation.
-For instance, suppose our directory contains a `README.md` (as in a GitHub repository) which can be converted to
+Suppose for instance our directory contains a `README.md` (as in a GitHub repository) which can be converted to
-`README.html` via `pandoc`.
-We would then be able to browse our directory as files + web page with `README.html` alone (allowing for explicit file download), or a web page when `index.html` is created as a symbolic link to `README.html` (files are invisible unless explicit links are given inside).
+`README.html` via `pandoc`, then we can browse our directory as files + web page with `README.html` (allowing for explicit file download), or a web page when `index.html` is created as a symbolic link to `README.html` (files are invisible unless explicit links are given inside).

 To proceed, we first start the web service, which is simply done as follows: